How Was a Child Left in a Hot Van in Texas?

 Following the incident, our Texas child negligence lawyer explains, the child was taken to a clinic complaining of headaches and dehydration.
 The doctor’s diagnosed them with suffering from a heat stroke as a result of being left in a hot and unventilated van.

-What Happened to the Child After Being Victim to Negligence in Dallas?
+What Happened to the Child After Being a Victim of Negligence in Dallas?

 In addition to suffering from a heat stroke, the child also developed increased anxiety and struggled with feelings of abandonment.
 During this time, they would have nightmares of being separated from their family on trips and dreams of their cousins being locked in hot cars with no way of helping them out.
 Unfortunately, in these cases, the anguish that this child has suffered will not diminish quickly – they will continue to suffer from anxiety and other distress in the future.